Aaron-Benson/opengl-interactive-grasshopper/README.md

 r - Move the grasshopper to the right

-t - Turn the grasshopper counter clockwise by 15 degrees each time
+t - Turn the grasshopper counter clockwise by 15 degrees

-T - Turn the grasshopper clock wise by 15 degree
+T - Turn the grasshopper clockwise by 15 degrees

 7 - Rotate outer left top leg toward head